 Where did anyone ever come up with the ideas of "negative" and "positive" preaching in the first place?
-It certainly was not from the Bible.
+It certainly was not in the Bible!
 When we hear a man preach, it should never cross our minds to judge the lesson as "negative" or "positive."
-Only one question deserves any consideration at all-is it Biblical, Scriptural?
-If so, why should anyone care whether it fits someone's subjective definitions of negative or positive?
+There is only one question that deserves any consideration at all-is it Biblical, Scriptural?
+If so, why should anyone care whether it fits someone's imagined definitions of negative or positive?
 As a matter of fact, any sermon that expounds the Truth on any subject will be both "negative" and "positive."
 In the process of setting forth what the Bible teaches, there is implicit condemnation and exposure of teachings of men that contradict the Biblical message.
 Likewise, when it is necessary to devote a sermon to exposing some given sin or error, there is the positive effect of making us stronger in the Truth and helping prevent us from falling into some error or sin.

-The sad fact is that the church in the twenty-first century contains a large and growing number of congregations that do not want and will not long tolerate a preacher who preaches what the Bible plainly says on a host of subjects and who takes longer than twenty minutes to do so.
-By their own foolish and carnal requirements, they would not knowingly let Jeremiah (to say nothing of John the Baptizer, Paul, Stephen, or even the Lord Himself) within ten miles of their pulpits.
-The super-sweet, ooey-gooey, touchy-feely, pasted-smile, storytelling, stage-prancing, after-dinner-speaker type "preachers" are much in demand nowadays.
-They are being supported, rewarded, and promoted by congregations that languish in Biblical beriberi and spiritual scurvy, Like Laodicea of old, they are so blind and ignorant they are incapable of seeing their woeful condition (Rev. 3:17-18).
+The sad fact is that the church at the close of the twentieth century contains a large and growing number of congregations that do not want and will not long tolerate a preacher who preaches what the Bible plainly says on a host of subjects and who takes longer than twenty minutes to do so.
+By their own foolish and carnal requirements, they would not knowingly let Jeremiah (to say nothing of John the Baptizer, Paul, Stephen, or even the Lord Himself) within ten miles of their pulpits!
+The super-sweet, ooey-gooey, touchy-feely, pasted-smile, storytelling, stage-prancing, sloppily dressed, after-dinner-speaker type "preachers" are much in demand nowadays.
+They are being supported (usually generously), rewarded, and promoted by congregations that languish in Biblical beriberi and spiritual scurvy, so ignorant of the Bible that they are incapable of seeing their woeful condition.
 At the same time, good men who love the Lord and His Truth more than life and who, as Jeremiah did, will preach it regardless of the cost or persecution, are encountering more and more difficulty in finding congregations that desire or will long endure their services.